RoyGao/GettingAndCleaningDataProject/README.md

 Prerequisites for this script:
 * You have downloaded UCI dataset and unzipped it
-* You should edit the directory info in **setwd** fun based on your environment The script will create a tidy data set named **final.csv** containing the means of all the columns per subject and per activity.
+* You should edit the directory info in **setwd** fun based on your environment The script will create a tidy data set named **final.txt** containing the means of all the columns per subject and per activity.